Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

       | EventHubServicePolicy              |sendreceive         |
       |    EventHubServiceKey           |[unique string]            ||

-  Click **Save** and close the panel.
+  Click **Save** and return to the App Service overview panel.

-9. On the side panel, search "WebJobs" and click **WebJobs**.
+9. On the side panel, search for "WebJobs" and click on the **WebJobs** result.
-10. Click **+** to add a WebJob.
+10. Click on the **+ Add** button to add a WebJob.
 In the new panel:
     1. Enter **eventhub15min** for the "Name".
     2. Select the [eventhub_15min.zip](resource/eventhub_15min.zip) file (available in the resources folder of this git repository) for "File Upload".
     3. Choose **Triggered** for Type.
-    4. Choose **Manual** for the "Trigger".
+    4. Choose the **Manual** setting from the "Triggers" drop-down menu.
 (Note: the uploaded zip file contains a scheduled settings file, so we do not need to specify the schedule settings when submitting the WebJob.)
     5. Click the **OK** button at the bottom.
+11. If necessary, refresh the listing until the new WebJob appears.

-11. Select the job "eventhub15min" and click **start**.
+11. Select the job "eventhub15min" and click the **Run** button.
 Wait until the job finishes.
+To check the job's status, click the **Refresh** button until the status changes to "Completed".

 ### Check Data Ingest